0xOpenBytes/o/README.md

 ## What is `o`?

-`o` is a simple framework that makes output and input easy.
-Output can be to a file, console, url, or notification.
-Input can be from a file, url, or console.
+`o` is a simple framework to output to a file, url, the console, or even register notification using UserNotifications. `o` can also get input from a file, url, or console.

 ## Where can `o` be used?